dmytro/dmytro.github.com/_posts/2013-08-13-more_about_jekyll.md

 After some searching and reading, I found that Jekyll has attribute `LSI` to control how the list of related posts is generated.
 When LSI is `false` result is simple list of latest posts, which I had.
 Also I discovered that Github disables LSI since it produces too much load on their resources.

 Solution is to run jekyll locally, generate site and push it to Github.
-The only thing I didn't know how to make it clean and not requireing lot of maintenance.
+The only thing I didn't know how to make it clean and not requiring lot of maintenance.

 Somebody had [this solution published](http://www.trottercashion.com/2011/04/11/use-git-plumbing-for-more-awesome-github-pages.html), but problem with it was that on each publishing it is pushing whole site instead of changed files only.
-This is taking too long with my site, since I have some protos, PDF's and what not.
+This is taking too long with my site, since I have some photos, PDF's and what not.

 Creating git repository in `_site` directory didn't work because running jekyll build was also destroying `.git` in it.